Rising sewerage charges prompt rethink on industrial wastewater treatment

 “Many industrial users are seeing a significant rise in their sewerage charges, which has led to an expansion in the demand for additional wastewater treatment.
 The hire side of the business has expanded considerably as industrial and commercial users seek flexible ways to invest in better wastewater treatment.”

-Simon Kimber concludes, “It is important for industrial companies to find the right solution for the effluent being treated as they can even face fines if they exceed consents set by the water utility.
+Simon Kimber concludes, “It is important for industrial companies to find the right solution for the trade effluent being treated as they can even face fines if they exceed consents set by the water utility.

 “Hiring a DAF plant designed to fit the parameters of the effluent being treated reduces risk.
 It also improves efficiency, is better for the environment and will deliver long-term cost savings.”